-Skills practiced: recognize and name geometric shapes, fine motor skills (preparation for writing), follow instructions, see small differences, preparation for math by organizing.
+Skills practiced: Recognizing and naming geometric shapes, using fine motor skills (preparation for writing), following instructions, seeing small differences, preparation for math by organizing.

-A large piece of paper for each person, with the beginning and end of a railway or road marked on each end of the paper (see below)
+- A large piece of paper for each person, with the beginning and end of a railway or road marked on each end of the paper.

-- Demonstrate by letting the auto or train drive on the road you have drawn ahead of time.
-Name the shapes as the wagon goes along the railway: straight, round, curved, corner.
+- Demonstrate by letting the car or train drive on the road you have drawn ahead of time.
+Name the shapes as the car goes along the road: straight, round, curved, corner.